 To qualify for Medical Assistance, your monthly income minus certain deductions must be less than the basic monthly rate the nursing home charges.
 Income includes such things as Social Security, pensions, VA benefits, interest and dividends.
 Gross income from all sources is counted.
 First, Medical Assistance totals all of the income you receive in your name.
 Then, they subtract the following amounts from your total income in the following order:

-- The monthly cost of health insurance premiums you pay.
+- The monthly cost of Medicaid and other health insurance premiums you pay.

 - An allowance, if deemed necessary & applicable, to help support your spouse.
 See Question 3.

 - An allowance to help support any dependent family members, if applicable.